KingChampion36/chemistryedu/docs/inorganic-chemistry/p-block-elements/group-18/physical-and-atomic-properties.md

 ---
 title: Group 18 Elements | Physical and Atomic Properties
+description: Group 18 elements are also known as noble gases because they have completely filled valence shell orbitals and therefore react with a very few elements only under certain conditions.
 ---

 # [![ChemistryEdu Logo](../../../images/favicon.svg){ align=left, width=3.8% }](../../../index.md)  Group 18 Elements | Physical and Atomic Properties